-In 2015, cases of hepatitis A were linked to consumption of imported frozen ready-to-eat (RTE) berries.
-In response, several products were recalled from retail sale and Australia introduced new requirements for frozen berries being imported from all countries.
-The following information was released at the time.
+In 2015 and 2017, cases of hepatitis A were linked to consumption of imported frozen ready-to-eat (RTE) berries.
+In response, products were recalled from retail sale and Australia introduced new requirements for frozen berries being imported from all countries.

 FSANZ and the New Zealand Ministry for Primary Industries also developed guidance for industry on inactivation of hepatitis A virus in berry fruits.
 Read the guidance here.